-Plant your tomato seeds in small containers such as egg cartons or Styrofoam cups, two seeds to a container.
-Use a seed starter mix such as Miracle-Gro® Seed Starting Potting Mix, a lightweight mix that will encourage fast root growth.
+You can plant your tomato seeds in any type of small container, like a yogurt cup, egg carton or seed starter tray—just make sure it has enough drainage holes.
+Place 2 or 3 seeds in each container or cell, and use a seed starter mix such as Miracle-Gro® Seed Starting Potting Mix to encourage fast root growth.
 Fill your containers with the potting mix and then add water until it's the consistency of a wrung-out sponge.
 Plant seeds about 1/8 inch deep and press on the soil a little to make sure the seeds have sufficient contact with the soil.
 Cover loosely with plastic wrap to conserve moisture, and place your seeds in a dark, warm location, preferably between 70°F to 80°F. When your seeds start sprouting, usually within 1 to 2 weeks, move them to a sunny spot or under artificial lights.
 When their first leaves appear, transfer them to larger containers, such as 16-oz plastic cups with holes poked in the bottom.

 3. Prepare Your Tomatoes for the Outdoors

 Prepare, or harden off, your tomato seedlings for outdoor conditions.
 This means introducing them slowly to the elements they'll find outside.
 Place them outside for a few hours a day in an area protected from wind and direct sun, and bring them inside in the evening or whenever temperatures below 50°F are forecasted.
 Repeat this every day for 10 to 14 days.
 For windier and less temperate days, you can also purchase cold frames from a garden center or home improvement store, or make your own protectors using plastic sheeting.